Master of Teaching (Early Childhood and Primary)

 - subject content studies equivalent to one year of full-time study in one or more learning areas of the primary school curriculum; including

-- subject content studies equivalent to one quarter of a year in a selected subject specialisation of English or Mathematics.
+- subject content studies equivalent to one quarter of a year in a selected subject specialisation.

 Applicants seeking teacher registration in Australia should check with state registration bodies to confirm English Language Proficiency requirements for teacher registration.